Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên01/08/2024

-Professor Yoram Rozen and his team at the Asher Institute for Space Research at the Technion Institute of Technology in northern Israel want to create a large sunshade that can slow down global warming.
+Professor Yoram Rozen and his team at the Asher Institute for Space Research at the Technion Institute of Technology in northern Israel want to create a large sunshade that could slow down global warming.
 The project is called "Cool Earth".

 Đề xuất tạo 'ô che nắng' trên vũ trụ để giảm nhiệt độ toàn cầu- Ảnh 1.